longuyen97/pixelarts/README.md

-# asciify
+# Pixel Arts

-Algorithm for ascifying images.
+Algorithm for playing around with images.

 ```
 Asciify